 The essential characteristic duties and responsibilities include:

-Provide clinical training to radiation therapy students and visitors.
+- Provide clinical training to radiation therapy students.

-Operate a CT simulator to assist in basic responsibilities.
+- Operate a CT simulator and advantage SIM or be able to assist in basic responsibilities.

-Graduation from an accredited program in Radiation Therapy Technology is necessary.
+- Graduation from high school is necessary; graduation from an accredited program in Radiation Therapy Technology is necessary.

 University of Michigan Health System conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.